tomdeabreucodes/tdblog/content/posts/bash-script-automations.md

 The vast majority of my Python projects start with the same steps:
 - Create a project directory
 - Create a virtual environment
-- Install a couple of go to libraries e.g. `autopep8`
+- Install a couple of go-to libraries e.g. `autopep8`
 - Initialise an empty git repository
 - Create an empty `README.md` file
 - Copy a general purpose Python `.gitignore` file